 Half-Kneeling Cable Chop

-Get in a half-kneeling position next to a cable column or anchored resistance band.¬† The kneeling position removes contributions from your lower body and increases the demands on your trunk, pelvis, and hip musculature.
+Get in a half-kneeling position next to a cable column or anchored resistance band.¬† The kneeling position removes contributions from your lower body and increases the demands on your trunk, pelvis, and hips.

 From a balanced and upright kneeling position, pull the cable or band diagonally across your body towards your opposite hip.¬† Maintain a neutral spine and trunk position throughout the exercise.¬† Avoid rotating your body as your arms pull across the body.¬† Resisting this movement is what activates your abdominal muscles.